 [Small Deposit Scheme for the Girl Child]

 Dowry and other marriage costs are two of the most common causes of sexism against girls.
-Sukanya Samriddhi Account (Women Child Prosperity Account) is a government-sponsored savings program for parents of girl children and comes under the top 10 Government Girl Child schemes in India.
+Sukanya Samriddhi Account (Women Child Prosperity Account) is a government-sponsored savings program for parents of girl children.

 The program helps parents to set aside money for their female child’s potential college and marriage expenses.
 Accounts can be opened at any India Post office or any branch of a commercial bank that has been approved by the central government.

 To date, 1.26 crore accounts have been opened under this program, totaling approximately 20,000 crores.
 This scheme has become a raging hit in less than three years.